MrBenC88/HiddenClassicsRPG/README.md

 - As the user, I want to be able to load my game data!
 (From a JSON!!!)  [completed]

 **Phase 3**:*GUI*
-- Added user GUI.
+- Added user GUI. [completed]
-- Referenced all third party assets.
+- Referenced all third party assets. [completed]
-- Added Section for "Instructions for Grader"
+- Added Section for "Instructions for Grader" [completed]
+- Added Specifications to all methods [completed]

 TODO
-- Add Specifications to all methods
 - Finish Game element portion / write tests if necessary